sarahcwesolowski/sarahcwesolowski.github.io/_pages/about.md

 on Azure, and create beautiful and informative visualisations (usually with maplotlib and dash).
 Everything is under version control in github or gitlab.
-I am a skilled scientific programmer who has worked in a variety of architectures, and I am happy to integrate into new development stacks.
+I am a skilled scientific programmer who has worked in a variety of architectures, and I am happy to integrate into new development stacks or determine new ones depending on the business use-case.

 Last but not least, I am passionate about managing projects and getting things done.
 I manage one major statistical methods development project for a